-We are now in 2018 and Saints Francis & Clare of Assisi will be celebrating its 25th Anniversary as a parish.
+We are now in 2019.
 Many things are planned and we will enjoy MANY happy events.
 Please watch for upcoming celebrations!

 Scroll thru the years below to see how we have been able to grow so amazingly.
 God is definitely good!